mantaslv/makers-store-scala-play/README.md

 project `evolves`, my database schema is likely to `evolve` as well alongside my project.

+**Note that the Play app is configured to detect and action database schema changes automatically when you run `sbt run`**.

+This means that if you add a new SQL script under `conf/evolutions/default`, after you run `sbt run`, Play should perform whatever action you've specified.

 ### Running the application and tests